 If you use the copy function, you can paste the row anywhere on your website (also on other pages than the one you are currently working on).
-To copy a row and paste it somewhere else, navigate to Duplicate/Copy and select Copy.
-Head to the page where you want to paste the row, hover on the row that you want the new row to appear under, and select Duplicate/Copy > Paste.
+To copy a row and paste it somewhere else, click the More icon from the menu and select Copy.

 Delete a row

 You can delete a row by selecting Delete from the Row dropdown.

 Remember, you can undo the action by using the Editor's rollback function.